Tuttis eventyr

 Seven Dances I Have Never Joined and Never Will

 For clarinet, vibraphone, piano, electric guitar, ’cello, and double bass.
-Music composed for and first performed by Bang on a Can All-Stars.

 Face the Music